showyourworklab/c2pa-ui/README.md

 - `src`: URL to C2PA-compliant image file
 - `caption`: Image's caption to appear under the image
 - `byline`: Credit and/or copyright text to appear under the image
-- `onEvent`: Event handler to listen for key events (see below)
+- `onEvent`: Event handler to listen for interaction events (see below)

 ### Analytics
-The `onEvent` property takes a callback function to be executed on key events.
-The function returns a `type` key (see below), the interaction's native `event`, and a `manifest` object if the event is on a manifest entry.
+The `onEvent` property takes a callback function to be executed on interaction events.
+The function returns a `type` value (see below), the interaction's native `event` object, and a `manifest` object if the event is on a manifest entry.

 ```js
 function handleEvent(type, event, [manifest]) {